kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 The Bubble-Logger is an Arduino device (ESP32) there monitor your fermentation by sound in regards of yeast activity though motioning CO2 blops pr. minute (BPM).
 Furthermore it repreats the TILT data of gravity and temperature though Bluethoth connection and hence display this information into Ubidots, Brewersfriend  or Brewfather.
 Last, and unike, it can also control a heating-argent and cooler based on the temeprature reading of the TILT every 2 min.

-The software can though the "Sum BLOPS(pt)/L" be used to give an indicative rG (reduction in gravity) estimate by polymnomial approach based on the use of same S-airlock, same calibrated sensor, known amount of water in airlock (4-4,5 ml)!
+The software can though the "Sum BLOPS(pt)/L" be used to give an indicative rG (reduction in gravity) estimate by polymnomial approach based on the use of same S-airlock, same calibrated sensor, known amount of wort,  and 4-4.5ml water in airlock!
 In this way the Bubble-Logger emualted a PLAATO.
-For more detalis see below and/or  see www.bubble-logger.com there currently cover the ESP8266 version for plain PLAATO emulation.
+For more detalis see below!

 Hence, this project measure/do: